Postpartum depression: symptoms, treatment, how to help?

 • feelings of loss and futility;

-The occurrence and severity of these ailments may vary, but the persistence of some of them for at least two weeks is a criterion for diagnosing the disease.
+The occurrence and severity of these symptoms may vary, but persistence of some for at least two weeks is diagnostic criteria.
+The above-mentioned symptoms should not be considered a sign of depression – for a reliable diagnosis of your health condition, you should always consult a specialist.

 Contributing factors postpartum depression